huler/backend-challenge/problems.md

 - **How would you fix this problem?**:
   Use DynamoDB’s `TransactWriteItems` to group both the `PutItem` and `UpdateItem` into a single atomic transaction.
 This ensures that either both operations succeed together, or neither is applied.

+### 4. Missing Error Handling in Concurrent Data Fetch

+- **What is the problem?**:
+  When using goroutines to concurrently fetch survey responses for various departments in [getresults/main.go](./api/getresults/main.go), errors from individual goroutines were not properly captured or handled.
+This could cause failures to go unnoticed and lead to incomplete or misleading results being returned.

+- **Why is it a problem?**:
+  Without capturing and reporting errors from goroutines:

+  - Failures in data retrieval (e.g., failed scans, unmarshalling) are silently ignored.
+  - Results can appear as empty or incorrect without any indication of failure.
+  - Debugging becomes significantly harder since the main thread has no visibility into errors within the goroutines.

+- **How would you fix this problem?**:
+  Introduce an error channel (`chan error`) and pass it to each goroutine.
+Each goroutine sends either `nil` or an error back to the channel.
+After all goroutines complete, errors are collected and logged centrally.
+This provides reliable visibility into all parallel execution paths and ensures system robustness.